Salahuddin Mustafa Muhammad: Life

 Muhammad holds a B.A. in the social sciences from SUNY New Paltz, and a Masters of Professional Studies degree in theology and counseling from the New York Theological Seminary.
 Muhammad received a certificate of Islamic Chaplaincy from Hartford Seminary in 2007.
 He received a Doctor of Ministry degree from the same seminary in 2010 in Islamic studies/Christian-Muslim relations.

 Muhammad told journalist Daniel J. Wakin that he was attracted to Islam as a fatherless 13-year-old growing up in Harlem, New York.
 He became a student of Clarence 13X, founder of the Nation of Gods and Earths.since that time he became a part of the Nation of Islam, and in 1975 he accepted the leadership of Imam Warith Deen Mohammed, and has been a dedicated associate.

 Muhammad is known for his work with prison inmates.
 Muhammad worked for the Department of Corrections and Community Supervision for 28 years; he retired on April 30, 2013.
-Muhammad also retired from Bard College after working there for 17 years.
-He received a Captain's Chair for the work that he did at Bard.
-He was the first Muslim chaplain to be hired by a university.
-His pioneering work has opened the door for other Muslim chaplains to be hired all over the country.
-Muhammad also bade farewell to his Masjid that he helped to build in Newburgh, New York, after being the senior imam there for 26 years.
+He received a Captain's Chair for the work that he did at Bard, becoming the first Muslim chaplain to be hired by a university, leading for other Muslim chaplains to be hired throughout the country.
+Muhammad retired from Bard College after working there for 17 years.
+Muhammad retired as the imam of the Masjid that he helped to build in Newburgh, New York, after being the senior imam there for 26 years.
 Muhammad has since moved to Raleigh, North Carolina, where he is now an associate imam to Imam Oliver Mohammed at the As-Salaam Islamic Center in Raleigh, North Carolina.